 By offering Virtual Assistant packages you are paid for your expertise and NOT your time.

-One of the things that drives me crazy about the VA Industry is there are no standard definitions and terms.
+One of the things that drive me crazy about the VA Industry is there are no standard definitions and terms.
 And… coming from both the IT and Project Management worlds, I love standards.

 I see the use of retainers and packages being mixed and I believe it starts to cause some confusion, especially for those new to the industry.

-So… Since I get asked frequently, “What’s the difference between a retainer and a package?”
+So… Since I get asked frequently, “What’s the difference between a retainer, a package, and a project?”
 I decided to do a blog post all about it.

-Here are my definitions for retainers and packages – the same ones I used in my business.
+Here are my definitions for all of them – the same ones I used in my business.

 - Are buckets of hours.